Patentable business methods

 For instance, a method of raising funds by seeking sponsors to donate products, and conducting a raffle of those products, cannot be patented.
 This is because it does not specifically involve any artificial application to implement the scheme.

 Importantly, the mere presence of science or technology (for example a computer) in a claimed invention is not enough to be patentable.
-The computer must be directly involved in the creation of the useful product.
+The computer must be directly involved in the creation of the useful product in the sense of some technical improvement in computer technology.

 A business scheme that results in a written contract reflecting obligations of certain parties will not become patentable subject matter simply because a physical transformation occurs when the contract is documented using paper and ink.